 Without any further ado let’s dive into the Islays.

-This is my favourite Islay whisky in this price bracket.
+This is my favourite Islay whisky in this price bracket and one of my favourite single malt scotch whiskies.
 When I first tried it I wasn’t too keen but it really grew on me and now I absolutely love it.
-It has a really maritime quality too with seaweed, Iodine along with great peat and smokiness.
+It has a really maritime quality too with seaweed, Iodine along with great peat smoke.
 It’s quite abrasive but in a good way and has quite a unique flavour profile.

 This is one of the big daddies of the peat world!
-Very smoky but also with some malt, fruit and sherry flavours it really is good.
+The Lagavulin 16 year old is very smoky but also with some malt, fruit and sherry flavours it really is good.
 It’s also very reasonably priced considering it has been in the barrel for 16 long years and must be one of the pound for pound best scotches on the planet.

 Kilchoman 100% Islay